 Click here for a tab of Sweet Child O’ Mine.

-One of the lead singles on Guns N’ Roses debut Appetite for Destruction, Sweet Child O’ Mine saw immediate commercial success and is to this day the band’s only number-one single.
+One of the lead singles on Guns N’ Roses powerhouse album, Appetite for Destruction, Sweet Child O’ Mine saw immediate success and is to this day the band’s only number-one single.
 It has persisted through the years in popularity, making lists like Rolling Stone’s greatest rock songs of all time, The Best Songs Written Since You Were Born, and VH1’s 100 Greatest Songs Of The 80s.

 Let It Go by Def Leppard